We may earn commission from affiliate links →

 The second of Kosovo’s national parks is Bjeshkët e Nemuna National Park, which lies in the far western corner of Kosovo.
 Although its Albanian name is typically used, it’s also known as Prokletije National Park in Serbian.
 The park’s name in both languages is translated the same—”cursed mountains.”

 Officially this massive mountain range on the borders between Kosovo, Albania, and Montenegro is called the Albanian Alps or Accursed Mountains.
-Bjeshkët e Nemuna National Park lies next to Valbonë Valley National Park, one of the most spectacular national parks in Albania.
+Bjeshkët e Nemuna National Park lies next to Valbonë Valley National Park, one of Albania’s most spectacular national parks.

 More than 30 endemic plant species live in this park, and over 170 species of birds, ten reptiles, 129 different butterflies, and three dozen mammal species.
 For visitors, it’s usually the birds and mammals that are of the highest interest.
 And some genuinely spectacular animals call Bjeshkët e Nemuna National Park home.
 Park visitors might see lynx, roe deer, chamois, or eagles.
 If you’re fortunate, you may even catch a glimpse of gray wolves or brown bears, although those rare animals do live deep in the heart of the wilderness.